femtomc/jaxmax/README.md

 The way this API works is that the computation is first staged to a `Jaxpr`, and then an interpreter is run.
 The interpreter traverses the `Jaxpr`, and replaces JAX primitives (like `jax.lax.add_p`) with ones from [MAX's operation set](https://docs.modular.com/max/api/mojo/graph/ops/).

+In theory, one could define the JIT-like functionality that we've all come to know and love from JAX, using MAX as a backend in place of XLA.

 ## MAX graphs

 What is a MAX graph?
 Let's inspect one: